tbali0524/cgtest/README.md

 * There is an additional sample configuration file `.cgtest.full.php`.
     * Use this config with the `--config=.cgtest.full.php` command-line option.
     * This has references to ALL the test cases included in the CGTest repository.
-    * Some puzzles are listed in the global `'puzzles'` section.
+    * Some puzzles are listed in the global `'puzzles'` or `'runOnlyPuzzles'` sections.
 These are the shortest and simplest puzzles, so they are especially well-suited if you want to solve some puzzles in __all the CG-supported languages__.
     * Other puzzles are listed in a per-language `'includePuzzles'` or `'runOnlyPuzzles'` section.
 Modify the language and comment out the puzzle names as needed.
     * For most puzzles, currently only a single test case is provided.
 That is OK for a simple smoke-test, but not enough to prove that your solution is really correct.

 ## Restrictions

 * _CGTest_ supports only solo I/O puzzles.
 For any test case, the input must be a fixed file (so a given line of input cannot depend on the output previously provided by the code).
 This means that some solo and optim puzzles cannot be tested.
 Bot programming is also out of question.
-    * The `run-only` configuration can be used to run these puzzles based on _turn #0_ input data, however your code must be modified for offline use to avoid running out of input.
+    * You can still run these puzzles (without evaluating the test result) based on the _turn #0_ input data, however your code must be modified for offline use to avoid running out of input.

 * CGTest is a single thread application, so tests are running in sequence, which can be rather slow if you have lots of test cases.
 If you start CGTest multiple times concurrently, use separate configuration files, with different output directory settings.